BELLE FOREST CAVE ARBORETUM

 Across two forested ridges from the West Meade Waterfall, the four-acre Belle Forest Cave is located behind the Belle Forest Condominiums in Bellevue.
 This property features an old springhouse leading to a small cave where bats have been sighted.
 The varied topography, soil types, and three small streams support a broad diversity of tree and shrub species, ranging from lowland hardwoods to dry ridge and acidic soil species.

 In Fall 2018, the Belle Forest Cave was established as a certified arboretum through the collaborative efforts of TennGreen volunteer, Willi Honegger, TennGreen staff, and the Tennessee Urban Forestry Council (TUFC).
-Trails throughout the property guide visitors along a tour of 38 labeled trees, ranging from farkleberry to the 2016 Davidson County Big Old Beech Tree winner.
-Visitors can also note the extensive invasive species removal that is currently underway.

 Our Conservation Story